 More and more experts now appear to be questioning the equity market’s resolve at this point.
-Among the naysayers is Gloom, Boom and Doom author Marc Faber.
+Among the naysayers is Gloom, Boom, and Doom author Marc Faber.
 Mr. Faber believes that we will see a 20-30 percent drop in stocks from current levels.
 Mr. Faber has been looking for a sizable pullback in stocks since 2012.
-Although he acknowledges his forecast has not yet played out, he still holds form in his beliefs.
-Mr. Faber says that we have seen a significant drop in emerging economies, and that the fact that fewer stocks have been making new highs while the market grinds higher is a cause for concern.
-Faber also points to the consumer, and some key consumer driven equities.
+Although he acknowledges his forecast has not yet played out, he still holds firm in his beliefs.
+Mr. Faber says that we have seen a significant drop in emerging economies and that the fact that fewer stocks have been making new highs while the market grinds higher is a cause for concern.
+Faber also points to the consumer, and some key consumer-driven equities.
 He stated “Wal-Mart shares peaked out in February and since then; the stock has been moving sideways.
 As an economic indicator, Wal-Mart is a very good say symptom of what is happening to the consumer and if their sales are flat or down, or Coca Cola’s in the U.S., it tells you something about the consumer.”